Assign users to roles

 To assign domain users or groups to role

-- Log in to the Admin Portal using the credentials provided in your welcome email.
+- Log in to the Identity Administration portal using the credentials provided in your welcome email.

 - Click Core Services > Roles.